 Lion’s eyes are quite large, with round pupils that are three times as big as a human’s.
 Furthermore, a second eyelid, called a nictitating membrane, helps to clean and protect the eye.

 Explore more exquisite photographs similar to ‘African Lioness Close-Up Of The Eye’ in our African predators’ portfolio.
-You can license photos in our wildlife photography portfolios and purchase high-quality fine art prints on canvas, modern metal, or acrylic.
+You can license stock photos in our wildlife photography portfolios and purchase high-quality fine art prints on canvas, modern metal, or acrylic as wall art online.